rust-stuco/lectures/week3/slides.md

 # Catch-all Pattern

-Sometimes we want to do something special for a specific pattern, but for all other patterns we want to default to something else.
+Sometimes we don't need to do something special for every case, and can instead have a fallback case.

 ```rust
 fn add_fancy_hat() {}